ra-fletcher/sbp_variability/README.md

 #> # … with 990 more rows
 ```

-Calculation of VIM, a transformation of the SD which is uncorrelated with the mean (useful because higher mean SBP is correlated with higher SD of SBP variability) requires running a non-linear least squares regression of SD against the mean.
+Calculation of VIM, a transformation of the SD which is uncorrelated with the mean (useful because higher SD of SBP variability is correlated with higher mean SBP) requires running a non-linear least squares regression of SD against the mean.

 ``` r
 nls_vim <- nls(sbp_sd ~ k * sbp_mean^x, data = sbp_var, start = c(k = 1, x = 1))